 Basically, they are giving their bodies a chance to reset.
 You can get more information about this on YouTube.
 I definitely feel lighter since I have started.

 It turns out there are actually health benefits to this.
 It helps with sugar levels, regeneration of cells in your body, blood pressure, and cholesterol.
 It also can help with losing weight!
 Those are all great things when passing the DOT physical exam.

 This is one of the easier options when it comes to food intake.
 I have simplified it to only eating lunch then making sure that my dinner is my last meal for the day.
 At first, you have some cravings, then after a couple of days, you are pretty well used to it.
 Just use the thought of you passing your DOT physical exam as motivation to push through the first couple of days.

-I know these are kind of brief situations but they could help you out.
-I don’t think it is about going to the gym every day and being at the top of your physical peak at every moment.
-I think it’s a great idea to keep healthy so when you retire you have a life to look forward to.
+I know these are brief situations but they could help you out.
+I don’t think it is about going to the gym every day or being at the top physical condition at every moment.
+I do think it’s a great idea to keep healthy so when you retire you have a life to look forward to.

 This blog is from Dan Casey of Status Transportation and is solely based on his opinion.
 If you have a medical concern please see a doctor.
 He is not a doctor.

 He has had 12 years of Clinical Emergency Medicine experience having worked at a level one trauma center in the Emergency Department before getting into the trucking industry.
-After joining the trucking industry he started to make some connections on some health concerns to look out for due to the nature of the trucking industry and passing standardized health examinations like the DOT physical exam.
+After joining the trucking industry he started to make connections on health concerns based on what Status Transportation truckers report, and health issues of concern everywhere.
+He found great interest in driver health due to the nature of the trucking industry and passing standardized health examinations like the DOT physical exam.